Rain-TheyThem/PyHance/SECURITY.md

 4. If it's internal, what technology has the vulnerability?
 5. Do you have any suggestions on how to fix it?

+If you don't want to take as much time to write it out, use the *Security Issue* template.

 ### What tags to add
-Please add the *vulnerability* and *filename* tags to your report, with *filename* being the name of the file that the vulnerability was found in.
+Please add the *security* tag to your report.

 ### How to report
 Create an issue with the title "Security Vulnerability", and add the tags listed in the *What tags to add* section.